programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 We can see that there are quite a few steps before and after the model training phase of the workflow.
 Before we get to training a model, we need data.
 In this lesson, image data has already been prepared so you didn't need to worry about this step.
 However, when you move to using computer vision for your own research questions, it is unlikely that there will an existing dataset for your exact use case.
 As a result, you will need to create this data yourself.
 The process of getting access to data will vary depending on the type of images you are interested in working with and where they are held.
 Some heritage collections are making bulk collections of images data available, whilst others largely make images available only via a 'viewer'.
 The increasing adoption of the [IIIF standard](https://perma.cc/27EM-N36U) is also making the process of working with images held by different institutions simpler.

 Once you have a collection of images to work with, the next step (if using supervised learning) will be to create some labels for this data and train the model.
 This process will be discussed in more detail below.
 Once a model has been trained you will get out some predictions.
-These predictions are 'scored' using a range of potential metrics, some of which we'll explore further in [part-two](/en/computer-vision-deep-learning-pt2) of this lesson.
+These predictions are 'scored' using a range of potential metrics, some of which we'll explore further in [part two](/en/computer-vision-deep-learning-pt2) of this lesson.

 Once a model has reached a satisfactory score, its outputs may be used for a range of 'interpretative" activities.
 Once we have predictions from a deep learning model there are different options for what to do with these.
 Our predictions could directly inform automated decisions (for example, where images are to be displayed within a web collection), but it is more likely that those predictions will be read by a human for further analysis.
 This will particularly be the case if the intended use is to explore historical phenomena.